Kirri777/Docker-Plex/README.md

 Configure the plugin by clicking on the plugin settings button at Plex/Web -> Channels:

-Use this to help set up http://trakt-for-plex.github.io/configuration/#/connect
+Use this to help set up http://trakt-for-plex.github.io/configuration/#/connect or Kitana page